ej-sanmartin/Movie-Trailer-Project/README.md

 In IDLE, open media.py and choose the run option in the toolbar.
 In addition to choosing the run option, you can press f5 on your keyboard.

+Alternatively, in the terminal enter `python media.py` and a static webpage will be generated on your default browser.

 Author/ Contributions
 -----------------------